dragonheim/chronoclash/docs/lore.md

 #### Description:
 A former theoretical physicist turned temporal archivist, Dr. Elias Kwan is obsessed with cataloging the remnants of pre-Collision history.
 He believes that understanding what was lost is the key to surviving what has been gained.
 He speaks in riddles and equations, often quoting ancient philosophers while adjusting his holographic monocle.

+#### Prompt:
+A highly detailed character concept art portrait of Dr. Elias Kwan, the obsessive temporal archivist of the Continuum Accord.
+He is a middle-aged man with a wiry frame, wearing a tweed academic jacket over a high-tech vest.
+He wears a holographic monocle over one eye that projects faint, glowing data streams.
+He is surrounded by stacks of ancient books, scattered scrolls, and floating, transparent data screens displaying complex equations.
+The background is the ruins of a university library, now serving as a makeshift archive.
+The lighting is warm, like a desk lamp cutting through the dusty, shadowed room.
+The overall mood is one of intense intellectual curiosity and scholarly obsession.

 #### Key Dialogue:
 “Time is not broken—it is remembered poorly.
 You are the witness.
 Now bear it.”